websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

     2020-07-24 22:10:01.926 INFO  [fileinstall-../../liferay-portal-7.1.10.1-sp1/osgi/marketplace][LPKGArtifactInstaller:209] The portal instance needs to be restarted to complete the installation of file:/../../liferay-portal-7.1.10.1-sp1/osgi/marketplace/Liferay%20Commerce%20Connector%20to%20PunchOut2Go%20-%20Impl.lpkg`
     ```

-1. Shut down the application server completely.
-1. Start the application server.
+1. Restart the application server.

 <!-- 1.
 Verify that the following message displays in the application server console: